Ph.D. (University of Oklahoma),

 He has obtained his PhD in Political Science under the guidance of Prof. Robert Cox from University of Oklahoma and is the recipient of "John Halvor Leek Memorial Scholarship" in recognition of outstanding academic performance in the graduate program at University of Oklahoma for three consecutive years.
-As a teaching assistant, he served the staff of David Boren, former Senator and President of University of Oklahoma and Edward Joseph Perkins, former US Ambassador to the United Nations.
-He has earlier taught at University of Delhi, University of Oklahoma and has also been a Visiting fellow at the Centre for the Study of Global Governance at London School of Economics (London), German Development Institute (Bonn), Korea Development Institute (Seoul) North West University (South Africa) etc..
+As a teaching assistant, he worked with David Boren, former Senator and President of University of Oklahoma and Edward Joseph Perkins, former US Ambassador to the United Nations.
+He has earlier taught at University of Delhi, University of Oklahoma and has also been a Visiting fellow at the Centre for the Study of Global Governance at London School of Economics (London), German Development Institute (Bonn), University of Sussex,(UK) Korea Development Institute (Seoul), North West University (South Africa) etc.